 - recruiting people with the right skill sets

 As it’s becoming increasingly hard to hire tech talent, recruiters are constantly trying out new ways of making the grass seem greener on their side.
 It’s common knowledge that HR departments constantly work to outdo themselves in introducing new perks and benefits.
-At the same time, very few HR professionals actually think about what developers really want, need, and are attracted to: to learn new technologies, take up interesting challenges, and share knowledge.
+At the same time, very few HR professionals actually think about what developers really want, need, and are attracted to: learn new technologies, take up interesting challenges, and share knowledge.

-Say goodbye to stale career paths
+Say goodbye to stale career paths with competency mapping

 It is foolish to think that your developers are limited to the options that you give them.
 If you can’t give them the career they want one of your competitors probably can.
 It is a waste of time, money, and talent to let a good developer leave your company because you haven’t supported their success.